osmlab/awesome-openstreetmap/README.md

 ## Task-Managers

+Task-Managers are websites which assign small tasks to individual users to work towards a common goal.

+This section is a great place to start if you want to get into improving OpenStreetMap.

 * [HOT Tasking Manager](https://tasks.hotosm.org/) - Mapping tasks for supporting humanitarian missions in crisis areas.
 * [MapRoulette](https://maproulette.org/) - Various challenges for making small edits to achive big tasks. ([Source Code](https://github.com/osmlab/maproulette3))
 * [Pic4Review](https://pic4review.pavie.info/#/) - Tool for adding objects to OSM by reviewing images. ([Source Code](https://framagit.org/Pic4Carto/Pic4Review))